Curriculum Information Presentations - September 2018

 Religious Education is a core subject and we follow the Guildford Diocesan guidelines for the foundation of our teaching.

 The school use the Jolly Phonics scheme for the youngest pupils, progressing to the letters and sounds programme.
 All Year 1 pupils undertake the National Phonics Screening Check in June.

-At the end of Year 2 all children are assessed by the class teacher for the end of Key stage 1 assessment, which is reported to parents.
+At the end of Year 2 all children are assessed by the class teacher for the statutory End of Key stage 1 Assessment, which is reported to parents.

-Children are taught in whole class groups, in small mixed ability groups or similar ability groups, as well as on an individual basis.
+Children are taught as a whole class, in small mixed ability groups or similar ability groups, as well as on an individual basis.
 A range of teaching strategies are employed to support the learning styles of all children.
 Interactive whiteboards and a delightful learning environment provide superb learning and teaching opportunities for the children.
 Our spacious and purpose built outdoor environments effectively support independent learning opportunities.